-An elastic cloud disk has an independent lifecycle (billing cycle) and can be freely mounted and unmounted to different CVM instances in the same availability zone of one region.
+An elastic cloud disk has an independent lifecycle (billing cycle) and can be mounted and unmounted between different CVM instances in the same region and availability zone.
 However, it cannot be mounted simultaneously on multiple CVMs.

-A non-elastic cloud disk is created along with a Cloud Virtual Machine (CVM) and has the same lifecycle as that of the CVM.
+A non-elastic cloud disk is created along with a Cloud Virtual Machine (CVM) and has the same lifecycle as the CVM.
 It does not support elastic mounting.

-A rollback is to restore a program or data to the last correct status if a processing error occurs.
-There are two kinds of rollback, program and data rollback.
+A rollback restores a program or data to the last correct status when a processing error occurs.
+The two types are program rollback and data rollback.

 Input/Output Per Second (IOPS) refers to the number of reads (outputs) and writes (inputs) in one second.
-This is an important indicator for measuring disk performance.
-IOPS indicates how many I/O requests the system can process in a given period of time (generally in a second).
-I/O requests are typically requests to read or write data.
+It is an important metric to measure the disk performance.
+IOPS indicates the number of I/O requests the system can process in a unit of time (per second).
+I/O requests are generally data read or write requests.

-Traditional disks are essentially mechanical devices, such as FC, SAS and SATA disks, which typically spin at rates of 5,400/7,200/10,000/15,000 rpm.
-The key factor that affects disks is the disk service time, or how long it takes for a disk to complete an I/O request.
-This time consists of three parts: seek time, rotational latency, and data transfer time.
+Traditional disks are essentially mechanical devices, such as FC, SAS and SATA disks, whose spin rates are usually 5,400/7,200/10,000/15,000 rpm.
+The key factor affecting a disk is the disk service time, that is, the time it takes for the disk to complete an I/O request.
+This consists of seek time, rotational delay, and data transfer time.

-Typically, a single HDD with 7,200 rpm provides 75-150 IOPS, and a single HDD with 15,000 rpm provides 175-210 IOPS.
-The specific value depends on factors such as access mode (sequential or random) and I/O size.
+In general, a single HDD with 7,200 rpm provides 75-150 IOPS, and a single HDD with 15,000 rpm provides 175-210 IOPS.
+The actual value depends on factors such as access mode (sequential or random) and I/O size.

-A snapshot chain is the relationship chain made up of all the snapshots of the same disk.
-Each node represents one snapshot of the disk.
+The snapshot chain is a relationship chain composed of all snapshots of the same disk, and each node represents one snapshot of the disk.

-GUID Partition Table (GPT) is the partition format of a physical disk.
-It is a part of the Extensible Firmware Interface (EFI) standard and is a replacement for the MBR partition table used by most existing disks.
+GUID Partition Table (GPT) is the partition layout of a physical disk.
+It is a part of the Extensible Firmware Interface (EFI) standard and a replacement for the MBR partition table used by most disks.

 A full snapshot is the first snapshot created for a disk that saves all data on the disk.

-Random I/O means that the access addresses are not sequential, but randomly distributed in the address space of the LUN disk.
-Services that primarily generate random I/O include OLTP service, SQL, and instant messaging services.
+Random I/O means access addresses are not sequential, but randomly scattered on various parts of the disk.
+Services such as OLTP, SQL, and instant messaging are random I/O.

-Striping is an automatic technique to balance I/O loads across multiple physical disks.
+Striping is a method to automatically balance I/O loads across multiple physical disks.

-The throughput is the volume of data successfully transmitted in a given unit of time over a network, device, port, virtual circuit or other devices.
+Throughput is the amount of data successfully transferred in a given unit of time over a network, device, port, virtual circuit or other devices.

-A cloud disk snapshot is used to save a copy of the cloud disk at a point in time.
-You can use the snapshot to restore the cloud disk to the point in time when the snapshot was created.
+A snapshot is used to save a copy of the cloud disk at a point in time.
+You can use it to restore the cloud disk to the point in time when the snapshot was created.

-An incremental snapshot is the subsequent snapshot that only backs up files added or modified after a full snapshot or the previous incremental snapshot.
+An incremental snapshot is a point-in-time backup that consists only of all the changes since the full snapshot or the previous incremental snapshot.

-Master Boot Record (MBR) is the sector that must be read first when a computer accesses the disk after being started.
-The MBR records information about the hard disk itself, and the size as well as location of all partitions on the disk.
+Master Boot Record (MBR) is the first sector that the computer must read when accessing the disk after startup.
+MBR records information about the disk, and the size and location of each partition of the disk.
 It is also an important entry for data information.